Continue browsing :

 Wind tunnel testing has been widely used for industrial and civil engineering applications over the past five decades .

 Wind tunnel testing requires expensive setup and sophisticated instrumentation to measure a range of field variables (wind speed, pressure loads, turbulence intensity, etc.).
-Its main limitation is that such measures are obtained only at a few specific points of the test section, which significantly restricts overall understanding evolutionary or transient processes of complex unsteady phenomena (such as the vortex shredding, turbulence wakes and thermal stratification).
+Its main limitation lies in the fact that such measurements are only obtained at a few precise points in the test section, which considerably restricts our overall understanding of the evolutionary or transient processes of complex unsteady phenomena (such as vortex shredding, turbulent wakes and thermal stratification).

 Study of natural ventilation in a wind tunnel